hhuynh15/hhuynh15.github.io/_posts/2022-11-05-lets-build-a-home-server-rack.md

 Once you have the hardware, you can install Linux and VMware on the servers.
 For Linux, you can use Ubuntu or CentOS, both of which are popular distributions for server administration.
 You can download the ISO image of the distribution from the official website and install it on the servers using a bootable USB drive.

 For VMware, you can use vSphere, which is a virtualization platform that allows you to run multiple virtual machines on a single physical server.
+This is great if you have very few machines to work with and the same principles of provisioning and configuring physical servers apply just the same to virtual machines.
 You can download a trial version of vSphere from the VMware website and install it on the servers.
 After installation, you can configure vSphere to manage the virtual machines and allocate resources, such as RAM and storage, to each virtual machine.

-(write about using individual servers vs virtualizing on vmware)

 # Configure the Switch